COVID-19 Symptom: Headache

 Overview

-• A headache could be one of the first symptoms of a COVID-19 infection
+- A headache could be one of the first symptoms of a COVID-19 infection.

-• Most headaches caused by COVID-19 only last a couple of days
+- Most headaches caused by COVID-19 only last a couple of days.

-• COVID-19 headaches can be treated similarly to any other headache with rest, hydration, cool compresses, and pain medication if necessary
+- COVID-19 headaches can be treated similarly to any other headache with rest, hydration, cool compresses, and pain medication if necessary.

-• Headaches may be a more common symptom in milder cases of COVID-19
+- Headaches may be a more common symptom in milder cases of COVID-19.

-A COVID-19 headache is an important symptom of an infection with the coronavirus.
+A COVID-19 headache is an essential symptom of an infection with the coronavirus.
 Usually, it’s one of the first symptoms to present itself, together with a fever, a cough, fatigue, and a loss of smell or taste.
 Some studies suggest that the headache may indicate the condition's outlook, making it an essential factor for diagnosis and treatment strategy.
 Even though COVID-19 often causes headaches, it’s important to note that not all headaches point to the coronavirus, and not all people infected with COVID-19 have headaches.

 The intensity and duration of a COVID-19 headache may differ from person to person, but there are some ways to relieve the pain and avoid intensified headaches.
 In this guide, you can read about the causes of a COVID-19 headache, the usual progression, and actions you can take to feel better.